coder/docs/setup/upgrade/index.md

 description: Learn how to upgrade your Coder deployment.
 ---

-This guide will show you how to update your Coder deployment.
+This guide will show you how to upgrade your Coder deployment.

-> Before proceeding, review the [updating considerations](considerations.md)
+> Before proceeding, review the [upgrade considerations](considerations.md)
 > article for information breaking charges, architecture changes, and so on.

 ## Prerequisites